goranjovic55/LOGReport/.docs/context_menu_architecture.md

 - `should_show_command(node_name, section_type, command_type)`: Main entry point that determines visibility
 - `_rule_matches(rule, node_name, section_type, command_type)`: Checks if a rule applies to the current context
 - `_matches_pattern(value, pattern)`: Handles pattern matching with support for exact, wildcard, and regex patterns

+## Batch Operation Processing

+The context menu system handles batch operations through dedicated methods in the `CommanderWindow` class:

+- `process_all_fbc_subgroup_commands()`: Processes all FBC tokens in a subgroup by calling `fbc_service.queue_fieldbus_command()` for each token
+- `process_all_rpc_subgroup_commands()`: Processes all RPC tokens in a subgroup by calling `rpc_service.queue_rpc_command()` for each token

+These methods ensure proper command generation, error handling, and logging by leveraging the service layer rather than direct command queue manipulation.
+The service methods handle command processing internally, including starting the command queue when needed, which eliminates the need for explicit `command_queue.start_processing()` calls.

+## Service Layer Integration

+The integration with the service layer provides several benefits for batch operations:

+1. **Consistent Command Generation**: Service methods ensure commands are generated with the correct format and parameters
+2. **Proper Error Handling**: All error handling logic is centralized in the service layer
+3. **Comprehensive Logging**: Service methods include appropriate logging for monitoring and debugging
+4. **Automatic Queue Management**: Service methods handle starting and stopping the command queue as needed
+5. **Thread Safety**: Service methods ensure thread-safe execution of commands
+6. **Extensibility**: New functionality can be added to service methods without modifying the UI code

 ## Usage Example